Artpop: Critical reception

 Artpop received mixed responses from music critics.
-Metacritic calculated an average score of 61 out of 100 based on 30 reviews from critics indicating "generally favorable reviews".
-Adam Markovitz from Entertainment Weekly stated that many of the album's songs were "enjoyable but well-worn", further commending the execution of the album and the "melodic lines" of the songs.
+Metacritic calculated an average score of 61 out of 100 based on 30 reviews from critics, indicating "generally favorable reviews".
+Adam Markovitz of Entertainment Weekly stated that many of the album's songs were "enjoyable but well-worn", further commending the execution of the album and the "melodic lines" of the songs.
 However, he noted that Artpop generally failed to make an overall impression.
-Jerry Shriver, writing for USA Today, opined that the record was not "consistently entertaining", though admitted that the album was mostly intended for Gaga's fans and not for general listeners.
+Jerry Shriver, writing for USA Today, wrote that the record was not "consistently entertaining", although he noted that the album was mostly intended for Gaga's fans and not for general listeners.
 Slant Magazines Sal Cinquemani provided a favorable review, praising its sounds and structures, while Jason Lipshutz from Billboard commended Gaga's effort to make "absolutely certain that every inch of her craft evolves and innovates".
 In a positive review, an editor of The Daily Beast declared that "there were moments of expected genius on it worthy of Grammy consideration."

-Robert Copsey from Digital Spy felt that several songs sounded "half-finished", though suggesting that the album had more good songs than bad ones.
-Helen Brown, writing in The Daily Telegraph, criticized Gaga's choice to do another album "themed around her own stardom" (after The Fame and The Fame Monster), and commented that although Gaga approached different genres of music, "she doesn't do anything wildly original with them, but she has fun".
-Brown however praised the album as "great for dancing".
+Robert Copsey from Digital Spy felt that some songs sounded "half-finished", though he suggested that the album had more good songs than bad ones.
+Helen Brown, writing in The Daily Telegraph, criticized Gaga's choice to do another album "themed around her own stardom" (after The Fame and The Fame Monster) and commented that although Gaga approached different genres of music, "she doesn't do anything wildly original with them, but she has fun".
+Brown, however, praised the album as "great for dancing".
 Alexis Petridis from The Guardian suggested there was "some decent pop" on Artpop but thought the art was "rather harder to discern".
 The Independents Andy Gill commented, "It's hard not to feel underwhelmed by Artpop", while Caryn Ganz from Rolling Stone called it "a bizarre album of squelchy disco" and "sexual but not sexy".